htcondor/htcondor/docs/version-history/development-release-series-91.rst

   handling ``condor_ssh_to_job``.
   :jira:`1245`

+- Fixed a memory leak in the *condor_schedd* triggered by spooling sandboxes to the schedd.
+  :jira:`1233`

 - HTCondor’s security library no longer tries to resolve the provided hostname to a fully-qualified canonical name when authenticating with SSL, matching the behavior of ``curl``.
 Services using a DNS CNAME no longer need to